ton-blockchain/tolk-bench/README.md

 Inlining, constant condition folding, grouping of sequential `storeInt`, peephole optimizations, stack reordering — all applied automatically.

-#### 4. TVM-11 instructions
+#### 4. TVM-11 and TVM-12 instructions

-They allow accessing incoming message data without parsing `msg_cell` — but contribute only ~25% of the savings.
+TVM 11 allows accessing incoming message data without parsing `msg_cell`.
+TVM 12 has `BTOS` ("builder-to-slice" without intermediate cell creation).
+Combined, they contribute ~30% of the savings.
 Most of the gain comes from the language itself.

 #### 5. Fixing inefficiencies in original FunC code